-We also have some new introductions from home and Europe, many of which have not been grown before in this country, and are all vigorous, clean, healthy and virus free plants.
+Our aim has always been to give you the opportunity to grow some of the latest Carnation varieties and we have for 2025 been able to bring some new introductions from home and Europe, many of which have not been grown before in this country, they are all vigorous, clean, healthy and virus free plants.

-All the plants have been grown on by us and therefore they must not be confused with just rooted cuttings as all plants will have been grown on from cuttings into 7cm pots and well rooted prior to dispatch, they are then when ready dispatched via the Royal Mail and we will contact you on the day of dispatch, and all plants will now be postage free.
+All plants will have been grown on by us and therefore they must not be confused with just rooted cuttings, they will be well rooted plants grown in 7cm pots prior to dispatch; they are dispatched via Royal Mail tracking, where they will text you stating a delivery time slot, and this is why we require either your email address or mobile phone number, and of course please do not forget that all plants are postage free.